Derafsh

 The Derafsh (درفش) was a flag-like object used as a military standard by units in the Ancient Iranian (Persian) army.

 History

-Derafsh refers to a piece of skin or cloth, usually with different patterns and colors, which is used as one of the main symbols to identify relatives and gather together or show the direction of attack.
+A derafsh is a piece of skin or cloth, usually with different patterns and colors, which is used as one of the main symbols to identify relatives and gather together or show the direction of attack.

 It was originally made of wood, horn, bronze, animal skin and other carved and painted wood or metal ornaments.

 While there was no flag anywhere, Persians used a bronze flag for the first time which they called Derafsh Shahdad in 2400 BCE.

 Also, while Derafsh Shahbaz Shahbaz (bird) was used for the standard of Cyrus the Great, these flag-like banners were used for each unit of the Achaemenid army with different style and shapes in 550 BC.